mattmc3/ez-compinit/README.md

 ## What if I'm using Oh-My-Zsh?

 This plugin is **not** needed for regular Oh-My-Zsh users.
-If you are using Oh-My-Zsh with the [antidote] plugin manager, I recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author (me!) and uses similar concepts, but is geared towards Oh-My-Zsh specifically.
+If you happen to be using Oh-My-Zsh with the [antidote] plugin manager, I recommend using [getantidote/use-omz][use-omz] instead, which is by the same plugin author (me!) and uses similar concepts, but is geared towards antidote users of Oh-My-Zsh specifically.
+You definitely don't need both plugins.

+## I don't use the antidote plugin manager.
+Can I still use this?

+Absolutely.
+This plugin has nothing to do with antidote, which is why it's hosted on my personal GitHub and not the GetAntidote org.
+It's a complete plugin on its own with no dependencies, and makes managing the Zsh completion system easy.

 ## How do I customize it?